getgrav/grav-plugin-markdown-color/README.md

 </p>
 ```

-## Use of black/white text with theme colors for backgrounds
+## Use of black/white text with theme color for backgrounds
 ```
 {theme:primary-w}This is white text over a primary background color.{/theme}
 ```